-SDLC specifies the task(s) to be performed at various stages by a software engineer/developer.
-It ensures that the end product is able to meet the customer’s expectations and fits in the overall budget.
+SDLC specifies the task(s) to be performed at various stages by a software engineer or developer.
+It ensures that the end product is able to meet the customer’s expectations and fits within the overall budget.
 Hence, it’s vital for a software developer to have prior knowledge of this software development process.

-Planning is the crucial step in everything and so as in software development.
+Planning is a crucial step in everything, just as in software development.
 In this same stage, requirement analysis is also performed by the developers of the organization.
-This is attained from the inputs from the customers, sales department/market surveys.
+This is attained from customer inputs, and sales department/market surveys.

-The information from this analysis forms the building block of a basic project.
-The quality proof of the project is a result of planning.
+The information from this analysis forms the building blocks of a basic project.
+The quality of the project is a result of planning.
 Thus, in this stage, the basic project is designed with all the available information.

 At this stage, the fundamental development of the product starts.
 For this, developers use a specific programming code as per the design in the DDS.
 Hence, it is important for the coders to follow the protocols set by the association.
 Conventional programming tools like compilers, interpreters, debuggers, etc. are also put into use at this stage.
 Some popular languages like C/C++, Python, Java, etc. are put into use as per the software regulations.